COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 ### Behavioural Requirements
 **Feature:** Permission levels (**Priority**: **Must have**)

 As a user, I want permission levels on project progress visibility so that my teams can’t view other teams' projects.

-**Scenario 1:** View other team task
+**Scenario 1:** View other teams' tasks

       Given team members want to view another team’s project progress

       When they try to access the project

       Then a message is shown stating that they do not have permission to view the project

-**Scenario 2:** grant permission
+**Scenario 2:** Grant permissions

-   Given a manager want to selects a new team member
+      Given a manager wants to select a new team member

       When the manager assigns permissions

       And the manager can choose to grant or cancel the team member’s access

       Then the team member will be able to edit or view the project that he was assigned

 Implementing a "permission level" functionality aligns with the council's overall objectives to improve data security and access control.
 It allows managers to edit permission level to users and user can only edit or view project progress across their own teams.The priority has been classed as "must have", as it is essential for the purpose of a goal tracking system, therefore it is crucial to the functionality of the application.

 **Feature:** Responsive web design (**Priority**: **Must have**)

-   As a user ,I want the system to be accessible and responsive on various devices.
+   As a user, I want the system to be accessible and responsive on various devices (why?).

-**Scenario 1:** User Experience Across Different Devices
+**Scenario 1:** User experience across different devices

       Given the user is accessing the tracking system from any device (desktop, tablet, or mobile)

       When they open the web application

       Then the screen size and the layout should be automatically changed.

-**Scenario 2:** Customizable Visual Settings
+**Scenario 2:** Customizable visual settings

       Given the user prefers to change the visual settings of the website

       When they visit the website

       Then they should have the option to adjust the font size and color to suit their requirement

-Filtering tasks by period:
+**Filtering tasks by period:**

-User story: As a user, I would like to filter tasks by period (e.g day, week, month, year) in order to know which tasks are due within a specific timeframe.
+**User story:** As a staff member, I would like to filter tasks by period (e.g day, week, month, year) in order to know which tasks are due within a specific timeframe.

 **Feature:** Filter tasks by day (**Priority**: **Should Have**)